vinayrav/Pramati-1/Training/HTML_CSS/html_css.md

 <div class="lefttext">
 <p class="p1">Learn HTML</p>
 <p><font size="2">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.<font></p><br><br><p align=right><b>readmore</b></p></div>
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.<font></p><br><br><a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML" style="a:hover color:red"><p align=right><b>readmore</b></a></p></div>

 <div class="middletext">

 <p class="p1">Learn CSS</p>
 <p><font size="2">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.<font></p><br><br><p align=right><b>readmore</b></p></div>
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.<font></p><br><br><a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML" style="a:hover color:red"><p align=right><b>readmore</b></a></p></div>

 <div class="righttext">